Gooseneck structure design in die casting:

 The swan-neck mold is a container used in a hot chamber die-casting machine to hold molten metals (such as aluminum alloys, zinc alloys).

-In die-casting production, the swan-neck mold (often referred to as a mold or a barrel) is the core melting and feeding component of the hot chamber die-casting machine (such as the swan-neck die-casting machine).
+In die-casting production, the swan-neck mold is the core melting and feeding component of the hot chamber die-casting machine.

 It comes into direct contact with the hot metal liquid and is a key component that determines product quality and machine efficiency.